xiongyichun/scTPA/README.md

 ***none***: Do not implement normalization

 **`--imputation`:**
-***scImpute***: Imputing missing value od data matrix following filtering and normalization steps and this function is performed using scImpute R package
+***scImpute***: Imputing missing value od data matrix following filtering and normalization steps and this function is performed using scImpute R package.
 ***none***: Do not implement imputation.

 **`--data_type`:**
 ***count***:
 ***TPM***: